mercadopago/devsite-docs/guides/shopify/how-tos-migrate-cho-api.en.md

 8. Finally, click on the **Verify activation** option of Mercado Pago Cards, go to the "Settings" section of Shopify, and click **Activate** to activate the app and complete the installation.

 Done!
 The **Mercado Pago Cards** checkout is ready to receive payments.

+## Deactivate the old app

+After installing the new version, it is necessary to uninstall the old app.
+To uninstall it, follow the steps below.

+1. Go to your [Shopify](https://accounts.shopify.com/store-login) store.
+2. In the store's admin panel, locate the app named "Checkout Transparente MP" and click on **Manage**.
+3. Click on the **additional options menu > Uninstall** and then on **Uninstall** again.
+4. Return to the store's admin panel and click on **Settings > Payments**.
+5. Locate the old app named "Mercado Pago" and click on **Manage**.
+6. Finally, click on **Deactivate** and then on **Uninstall**.

+> WARNING
+>
+> Attention
+>
+> In this new version, it is no longer mandatory to install another app for the **Mercado Pago Cards** to function.
+However, it is important to note that the new app is only for card payments.
+To process payments with **Pix** or **boleto bancário**, use [Mercado Pago Checkout Pro](/developers/en/docs/shopify/integration-configuration/checkout-pro).

 ### Configure interest-free installments